e2ebridge/bpmn/README.md

 Server
 ------

 The above API can also be called by REST HTTP calls.
-To do this, you have first to instantiate a server.
+To do this, you have first to instantiate a server from ta manager.
 For example:

-	// Used to map URI path names to BPMN definition files.
-Default: <path name>.bpmn var urlMap = {
-    	"TaskExampleProcess": pathModule.join(__dirname, "../resources/projects/simple/taskExampleProcess.bpmn")
-	};

 	// Returns a restify server.
-	var server = bpmn.createServer({urlMap: urlMap});
+	var server = manager.createServer();
 	server.listen(9009, function() {
     	console.log('%s listening at %s', server.name, server.url);
 	});